coi-dev/coi-specs/coi-client-spec.md

 In that case, a COI client SHOULD generate a new group:
 * The group name SHOULD be based on `Subject` field cleared any reply-notations like "RE:".
-* The group participants are extracted from the `To` and `CC` fields.
+* The group participants SHOULD be extracted from the `To` and `CC` fields.
-* The group-ID should be generated.
+* The group-ID SHOULD be generated.

-When replying to such a message, a COI client SHOULD create a new thread by using no `References` header field, a new `Message-ID` header field and the group-name in the `Subject` field.
+When replying to such a message, a COI client SHOULD create a new thread by using no or a new `References` header field, a new `Message-ID` header field and the group-name in the `Subject` field.

 ### Group Message Encryption
 If the group conversation should be encrypted, the originating client MUST include the `key` field for each group participants' `h-card` element.
 If the public keys are known for all group participants, a COI client SHOULD encrypt messages for the group by default.